tencent cloud

 }

-If you want to confirm whether the messages have been successfully sent to TDMQ for RabbitMQ, you can view the status of connected consumers on the Cluster> Queue page in the console.
+If you want to confirm whether the message is successfully sent to TDMQ for RabbitMQ, you can log in to the console and choose Cluster > Queue to go to the basic information page to view the details of consumers accessing the cluster.

-For other samples, see Spring AMQP official documentation.
+For other usage examples, see the Spring AMQP official website.

 Was this page helpful?